(A) Sardar Sarovar Reservoir

 (F) Command Area Development

-The another important feature is the volumetric supply of water instead of conventional area approach.
-The micro level canal systems with appropriate structures are being designed and constructed to ensure timely and equitable distribution of water.
+- The another important feature is the volumetric supply of water instead of conventional area approach.
+The subminor systems with appropriate structures are being designed and constructed to ensure timely and equitable distribution of water.
 This would guard against the most commonly observed problem of overuse of water by initial command blocks, leaving less supplies to the tail enders.

-To ensure efficient water uses, the evaluation would be based on delta basis.
-Water intense crops would be discouraged.
+- To ensure efficient water uses, irrigation would be based on limited delta, i.e., 53 cm basis.
+Extra irrigation water for water intense crops would be arranged by farmers themeselves.